shaloo/docs.arcana/includes/text-snippets/react-native-get-start.md

 **Note:** You are **not required** to manually link this module, as it supports React Native auto-linking.

-!!! note "Use latest SDKs"
+!!! an-note "Use latest SDKs"

       {% include "./text-snippets/warn_latest_react_native_sdk_version.md" %}